 That is par for that hole plus 2 strokes plus any handicap strokes (pops) based on your course handicap.

-For example, If your course handicap is an 18 and you pick up on a par 4, the max score would be a 7
+For example, If your course handicap is an 18 and and you get an 8 on a par 4, then your score will be adjusted to a 7.
+That is a 4 (hole par rating) +2+1 for pops.

 Contact the Handicap Director and explain the situation so that your score can be corrected.